-For purposes of NEPA and DO- 12, Conservation, Planning, Environmental Impact Analysis, and Decision- making, an impact to a historic property would be considered significant when an adverse effect cannot be resolved by agreement among the SHPO, ACHP, American Indian tribal governments, other consulting and interested parties, and the public.
+For purposes of NEPA and DO- 12, Conservation, Planning, Environmental Impact Analysis, and Decisionmaking, an impact to a historic property would be considered significant when an adverse effect cannot be resolved by agreement among the SHPO, ACHP, American Indian tribal governments, other consulting and interested parties, and the public.
 The resolution must be documented in a memorandum or PA or the NEPA decision document.
-(SHPO concurrence; Appendix G).